Donate to Justice Revival →

 Despite incremental gains over the last five decades, the Equal Protection Clause of the 14th Amendment currently fails to provide women the same level of protection as other groups.
 The Supreme Court evaluates gender-based classifications under “intermediate scrutiny,” a muddled legal standard prone to an array of judicial interpretations, inconsistent application, and less rigorous judicial review than “strict scrutiny,” which is applied to racial and religious classifications.
 By applying a lesser standard to sex discrimination, the Court sends a signal that it is less serious than other types of discrimination.

-How would the ERA help women?
+How would the ERA help women and LGBTQ+ citizens?

 Currently, Congress is constrained in responding to these problems by the limited constitutional bases for legislation, or thwarted by judicial rulings that strike down or limit helpful legislation.
-For example, the civil remedy enabling survivors to sue their abusers under the Violence Against Women Act (VAWA), and the 1996 statute criminalizing female genital mutilation–both of which were struck down due to lack of constitutional foundation–would have been supported by the ERA.
+For example, the civil remedy enabling survivors to sue their abusers under the Violence Against Women Act (VAWA), and the 1996 statute criminalizing (FGM/C)—both of which were struck down due to lack of constitutional foundation—would have been supported by the ERA.

 Does the ERA ensure protection for LGBTQ+ persons, as well as women?